IvanIlagan/regexer-ruby/GETTING_STARTED.md

 - Standalone Patterns

-    These are pattern methods that have no parameters or if given a parameter, they don't accept Regexer::Models::Pattern objects but accepts a strict set of values OR required set of keyword arguments.
+    These are pattern methods that have no parameters or if given a parameter, they don't accept Regexer::Models::Pattern objects but accepts a strict set of values, required set of keyword arguments or just a block.
 These methods can be used on their own OR as values for other methods to make a chain.

 - Chainable Patterns